Spence School: History

 Clara B. Spence described her school as: "A place not of mechanical instruction, but a school of character where the common requisites for all have been human feeling, a sense of humor and the spirit of intellectual and moral adventure."

+Spence read from Shakespeare in dramatic declamation every week.
+She was known for her conservative comportment and strictness, but also her devotion to women's rights.
+She arranged for Edith Wharton, Helen Keller, and George Washington Carver to speak at the school.
+Isadora Duncan taught dance classes.

+In a commencement address from an unknown year, Spence said that cultivating imagination was an important skill, since “sympathy, that great bond between human beings, is largely dependent on imagination—that is, upon the power of realizing the feelings and the circumstances of others so as to enable us to feel with and for them.”

 The school has been located on East 91st Street since 1929.
+In 1999, the school purchased the William Goadby Loew House at 53 E 93rd Street for use as its Lower School building.
+In 2008, Spence acquired the adjoining Wanamaker-Munn townhouse on 90th street for use as its Upper School facilities.

 Academics

 Spence offers a liberal arts and science curriculum, including programs in the arts and foreign languages.
 In a Worth magazine study, out of the 31,700 private and public high schools in the United States, Spence ranked the sixth most successful school in the country in placing its graduates in Harvard, Yale and Princeton.

-Athletics

-Softball

-The Varsity Softball Team won the AAIS Tournament 2015, 2017, and 2018 and were regular season AAIS Champions in 2018.

-Tennis

-The Varsity Tennis team won the 2011 Athletic Association of Independent Schools of New York City (AAIS) Tournament Championship during the 2010-2011 school year, and went undefeated and won the 2012 AAIS League Championship during the 2011-2012 school year.